 One thing I knew about Aiden was that he always acted neutral when it came to my behavior.
 I wasn’t sure why, but I believed it started when I turned seven, during my coming-of-age ceremony.
 A ritual where every Stormbourne had their body examined to see if they had a mana core that could enable them to wield magic.

 It was supposed to be a proud day for me.
 Every Stormbourne was present.
-Father, Mom, my siblings, my uncles, my father’s cousins, and distant relatives, you could imagine.
+Father, Mom, my siblings, my uncles, my father’s cousins, and distant relatives.
+You could imagine.
 They all gathered to see if the youngest son of the main family had the potential for magic.
-Professor Wallenby, our wizard, was the one to perform the ritual.
-He placed his hands on my back, his touch cold and heavy, as if he already knew something was off.

-The professor then revealed my mana core was shaded in darkness, with light bordering the sphere-like core.
-He went on about how this phenomenon was very unusual and how he had never come across anything like it before.
-The only answer he could come up with was that my mana core was pretty feeble because the brighter someone’s core was, the stronger their innate magic would be.
-I didn’t get what he meant back then, but now that I am older, it all starts to make sense.
+The answer he came up with was that my mana core was pretty feeble because the brighter someone’s core was, the stronger their innate magic would be.
+I didn’t get what he meant back then, but now that I’m older, it all starts to make sense.

-Of course, Professor Wallenby insisted on performing the procedure every year to check if my mana core would start glowing.
-Every time during those rituals, Aiden was present until I got so tired of it I stopped attending when I turned twelve.
-Well, if my mana core doesn’t want to shine like everyone else’s, why should I care?
+Naturally, Professor Wallenby insisted on performing the procedure every year to see if my mana core would finally start glowing.
+Each time during those rituals, Aiden was always present, until I grew so fed up I stopped partaking altogether when I turned twelve.

-Aiden let out a long breath and spoke.
 “Everyone here already knows what Alex thinks about family gatherings.
-If my father didn’t voice any objections and stopped reprimanding him for being late, why should I?
-If you’re still unhappy about Alex’s tardiness, you can address it to my father when he returns from Tuvia.”
+If the head of our house didn’t voice any objections and stopped reprimanding him for being late, why should I?
+If you’re still unhappy about Alex’s tardiness, you can address it to Lord Stormbourne when he returns from Tuvia.”
 He paused.
-“I believe he will give you the same answer.
-It’s up to Alex to attend our family festivities or not, and he can show up late if he wants.”
+“I believe he will give you the same answer as mine—It’s up to Alex to attend our family festivities or not, and he can show up late if he wants.”

-A fleeting hush passed before my voice ruptured the calm.
 “Hear that, you old coots?”
 I taunted my uncles.
 “Alex can come late to any event whenever he wants.”
-I raised my voice a bit.
+I raised my voice.
 “Heck!
 I might even turn up late for my wedding, and nobody can stop me.
 Not my future in-laws or even my wife.”

-Look at this bitch, ruining the moment I had carefully set up just to get under my uncles’ skin.
+I pressed my lips tightly, trying to calm down.
 Her laughter threw off the whole mood, like she had to step in and take control before I pushed them too far.

 She shifted her attention toward me.
 “So, Alex, did you find the two men you were looking for?
 Is that why you were late?”

 “On the bright side, milady,” I responded with one of my own.
 “I made a new friend.”
-I looked down and called, “Jitters, come give a proper introduction.”
-Jitters leaped into my lap and then up onto the table.
+I looked down and called, “Jitters, come up here and give a proper introduction to everyone.”

 “Meow,” he greeted as if he had perfect timing or something.